tarantool/doc/doc/reference/tooling/tcm/tcm_audit_log.rst

 1. Go to **Audit settings** and select the **file** protocol.
 2. Specify the name of the audit log file.
 The file appears in the |tcm| working directory.
-3. Configure the log files rotation: maximum file size and age, and the number of files to store simultaneously.
+3. Configure the log files rotation: the maximum file size and age, and the number of files to store simultaneously.
 4. (Optional) Enable compression of audit log files.